danielberber/Kraken/README.md

 ### Release the Kraken!

 I wanted to call this cmdlet *Release-TheKraken* but....
-"Release" is a PowerShell reserved word so I eneded up using Invoke.
+"Release" is a PowerShell reserved word so I ended up using Invoke.
 Anyway you can run the following command now:

 ```sh
  Invoke-TheKraken